husarion/panther_ros/panther_lights_controller/README.md

   - ./animations:/animations
 ```

+Modify also `command` to use user animations:

+```yaml
+command: roslaunch panther_bringup bringup.launch user_animations_file:=/user_animations.yaml --wait
+```

-**Warning**
+:warning: **Warning**
 While using docker you will only be able to find packages that are within that docker.
 Only images from packages that were built inside that docker imge can be  found using `$(find my_package)` syntax.
 Global paths work normally, but will refere to paths inside docker container.

-3. Modify `command` in `compose.yaml` to use user animations:

-```yaml
-command: roslaunch panther_bringup bringup.launch user_animations_file:=/user_animations.yaml --wait
+#### 3. Restart the docker container:

 ```

-4. Restart the docker container:

-```
 docker compose up -d
 ```

-5. Display new animations:
+#### 4. Display new animations:

 ```bash
 rosservice call /lights/controller/set/animation "{animation: {id: 21, name: 'ANIMATION_1'}, repeating: false}"
 ```

-#### Updating animation list at a runtime
+### Updating animation list at a runtime

 User animations can be also updated at a runtime.

+#### 1. Create animation description list

-1. Create a yaml file with an animation description list similar to step 1 in [Defining animations](#defining-animations).
+Create a yaml file with an animation description list similar to step 1 in [Defining animations](#defining-animations).

-2. Update user animations ROS parameter:
+#### 2. Update user animations ROS parameter:

 ```bash
 rosparam load /path_to_description_file /namespace